Best Nintendo Switch Games for Young Kids iMore 2021

 If you love video games, chances are you want your kid to love them too.
 Fortunately, the Nintendo Switch may be the most family-friendly console.
 It has a wealth of kid-friendly games that you can hand off to children old enough to operate controllers safely without worrying about what they might get into, so long as you pick the right games.
-If your kids are old enough to manipulate a controller and understand how to operate the Switch, these are the best Nintendo Switch games for them.
+If your little human is old enough to manipulate a controller and understand how to operate the Switch, then this list is for you.
+Here are the best Switch games for kids.

 - Featured Favorite: Pokémon Quest